enriquepalaciosv/nicadestinos/README.md

 As the conversation goes on, the action will help you and ask you if you're intrested in know more about the city your first select or another destination in Nicaragua.

- ### TODO

-Internationalization is a MUST for this voice app, we know not all tourists speak Spanish, so we want the action to be bilingual.
-We promise to implement it :sweat_smile: just wait for it.

  ### Final words